DavidHarrison/AP-Comp-Gov-Notes/Iran/Early History.md

     monarchy and replace it with an "Islamic Replubic"
     -   definition of "Islamic Republic" is unclear

-    A.  Bazargan, Khomeini's first PM, had wnated to propsoe a "democratic Islamic Republic"
+    A.  Bazargan, Khomeini's first PM, had wanted to propose a "democratic Islamic Republic"
         -   struck down by Khomeini, saying that Islam was inherently democratic